-A person who has not been classified as a "swimmer" may ride as a passenger in a rowboat or motorboat with an adult "swimmer" or in a canoe, raft, or sailboat with an adult certified as a lifeguard or a lifesaver by a recognized agency.
+A person who has not been classified as a "swimmer" may ride as a passenger in a rowboat or motorboat with an adult swimmer, or in a canoe, raft, or sailboat with an adult who is trained as a lifeguard or a lifesaver by a recognized agency.
 In all other circumstances, the person must be a swimmer to participate in an activity afloat.
-"Swimmers" must pass this test:
+Swimmers must pass this test:

-Jump feetfirst into water over your head in depth, swim 75 yards in a strong manner using one or more of the following strokes: sidestroke, breaststroke, trudgen, or crawl; then swim 25 yards using an easy, resting backstroke.
+Jump feetfirst into water over your head.
+Swim 75 yards in a strong manner using one or more of the following strokes: Sidestroke, breaststroke, trudgen, or crawl; then swim 25 yards using an easy resting backstroke.
 The 100 yards must be swum continuously and include at least one sharp turn.
 After completing the swim, rest by floating.
 This qualification test should be renewed annually.